kevL/yata/ReadMe.txt

 font=      a .NET string that represents the desired table-font (see Font->
            Font ... be patient)
 font2=     a .NET string that represents a desired (usually smaller) font for
-           menus (Yata needs to be reloaded before it will display with a changed menu-font) font3=     a .NET string that represents a desired font for the PropertyPanel (Yata needs to be reloaded before it will display with a changed PropertyPanel font) pathall=   a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths)
+           menus (Yata needs to be reloaded before it will display a changed menu-font) font3=     a .NET string that represents a desired font for the PropertyPanel (Yata needs to be reloaded before it will display a changed PropertyPanel font) fontf=     a .NET string that represents a desired fixed-width font (Yata needs to be reloaded before it will display a changed fixed-width font) pathall=   a path without quotes to a valid directory to grope for 2da info for Crafting.2da or Spells.2da (see Appendix E: how to use Info paths)